-Unfortunately, while new safety regulations such as mandatory seat-belt laws and installed technological innovations such as airbags seem to consistently help drivers and passengers to survive more accidents, the dismal numbers relating to large truck accident fatalities are unlikely to improve significantly in the near future, either in Illinois or in the United States as a whole.
+Unfortunately, while new safety regulations such as mandatory seat-belt laws and installed technological innovations such as airbags seem to consistently help drivers and passengers to survive more accidents, the dismal numbers relating to large truck accident fatalities are unlikely to improve significantly in the near future.
+This is true in Illinois and across the United States.

-Commercial trucks not only include tractor-trailers hauling freight, but garbage trucks, delivery trucks, construction vehicles, emergency service vehicles, and so on.
-In fact, tractor-trailers account for only 2 million of the 15.5 million commercial trucks that operate in the United States, and commercial trucks transport nearly 70% of all freight traveling the nation’s roads.
-As the use of these vehicles persists and even increases, they bring with them the sobering reality that smaller passenger vehicles—even heavier ones such as SUVs—simply cannot contend with these trucks in the event of an accident.
+Commercial trucks not only include tractor-trailers hauling freight.
+There are garbage trucks, delivery trucks, construction vehicles, emergency service vehicles, and so on.
+In fact, tractor-trailers account for only 2 million of the 15.5 million commercial trucks that operate in the United States.
+Also, commercial trucks transport nearly 70% of all freight traveling the nation's roads.
+As the use of these vehicles persists and even increases, they bring with them a sobering reality.
+The fact is that smaller passenger vehicles simply cannot contend with these trucks in the event of an accident.

 Check out this link for more Truck Accident Statistics.

 Large truck accident cases are quite a bit different from other car accident cases.
-In particular, commercial vehicles—and their drivers—are regulated more stringently than regular vehicles and drivers.
+In particular, commercial vehicles and drivers are regulated more stringently than regular vehicles and drivers.

-Because of the inherent danger that these huge vehicles pose to other drivers, numerous laws and regulations have been enacted at both the federal and state level to ensure that truck drivers are safe.
+Because of the inherent danger that these huge vehicles pose to other drivers, there are numerous laws and regulations at both the federal and state level to ensure that truck drivers are safe.

 These laws include:

-- ensuring that truck drivers are adequately trained,
+- Ensuring that truck drivers have adequate training,

 - That their vehicles meet specified safety standards,